 It was decided to go back to running a Virtual Server, effectively off loading the running costs and maintenance of a server to a commercial provider of virtual machines.

 The cost is around 50% of the running cost of the physical box.

-The new server was built (now we are getting comfortable with Linux and command lines) and after a short period of testing it was linked up to our existing server so to allow repeaters to move over without losing connection to other cluster members that had not yet move.
+The new cloud server was built (now we are getting comfortable with Linux and command lines) and after a short period of testing it was linked up to our existing server so to allow repeaters to move over without losing connection to other cluster members that had not yet moved.

 On Feb 18 2023 GB7BS was move over to the new system.
 If you were not aware that it was moved your user experience has not been affected.
 We hope that the other groups will move over as and when groups get to visit their sites to make the change to their repeaters.

 One bonus to moving to the virtual server is the source network speed and bandwidth far outstrips my network source to site.
 The 5GHz link to Lansdown, once everyone moves to the new server, will be in effect running backwards.
 Instead of internet traffic going to Lansdown and the server, it will be be swapped over and only GB7BS will be transferring the link allowing it to connect to our new virtual server.